Is Online Gambling Legal in South Africa?

 Playing at SA-licensed operators (Hollywoodbets, Betway, Supabets): You're on the strongest legal ground.
 These operators hold valid provincial licences.
 The games they offer are structured as fixed-odds bets under those licences.
 You have recourse through provincial gambling boards if something goes wrong.

-Playing at offshore casinos (Springbok, Europa): You’re in a grey area.
-You’re unlikely to face any legal consequence as a player, but you have less protection if things go wrong.
+Playing at offshore casinos (Springbok, Thunderbolt): You're in a grey area.
+You're unlikely to face any legal consequence as a player, but you have less protection if things go wrong.
 Your bank may block deposits.
 Withdrawals may take longer.
 Dispute resolution is harder.

 Tax on winnings: Good news — gambling winnings are not taxed as income for recreational bettors in South Africa.
-SARS classifies casual gambling winnings as “receipts of a capital nature.”
+SARS classifies casual gambling winnings as "receipts of a capital nature."
 Only professional gamblers (those who gamble as a primary income source) may face tax obligations.
+Note: the proposed 20% GGR tax (see above) would apply to operators, not players.
+For the complete breakdown of when winnings are and aren't taxed, see our gambling tax guide.

 Our position